 Both men would agree with the first sentence in the advisory guideline.
 “The Council,” it began,”upholds the right of a newspaper to have its own political position, to accept certain beliefs and policies and to reject others; and to favour the election of one party and to oppose the election of another.”
-The subclauses were a bit unnecessary but it was a sentiment most owners would agree on (however at odds with the various codes of conduct for television and radio broadcasters).
+The sub-clauses were a bit unnecessary but it was a sentiment most owners would agree on however at odds with the codes of conduct for broadcasters.

-The second sentence was more likely to attract guffaws from Murdoch and Allan, saying newspapers which claim to inform people on politics were under an obligation “to present to the public a reasonably comprehensive and accurate account of public issues”.
-The News Ltd men would immediately tell you their newspapers are under no under no such obligation.
+The second sentence was more likely to attract guffaws from Murdoch and Allan, saying newspapers which claim to inform people on politics had an obligation “to present to the public a reasonably comprehensive and accurate account of public issues”.
+The News Ltd bosses would immediately tell you their newspapers are under no such obligation.
 Their only obligation is to their own survival in tough times.
-The spate of anti-Government front pages in the Murdoch tabloids since Rudd called the election serve two purposes, one political and one commercial.
-The political aim to overthrow a government Murdoch does not like.
+The spate of anti-Government front pages in the Murdoch tabloids since Rudd called the election serve political and commercial purposes.
+The political aim is to overthrow a government Murdoch does not like.
 The commercial one is to increase newspaper circulation by having their ideas front and centre in the supposed zeitgeist to bump an unpopular government.

-In either of these purposes, the Australian Press Council is not a consideration.
-This is despite the fact News Ltd is a constituent body of the APC and accept their jurisdiction.
+In either purpose, the Australian Press Council is not a consideration.
+This is despite the fact News Ltd is a constituent body and accept their jurisdiction.
 They know the APC is a pale ombudsman.
-The complaints procedure goes through vague strictures which are easily overcome while the more egregious crime that can’t overcome it, attracts at most a mild censure, that is at the paper’s discretion to publicise widely.
+The complaints procedure attracts at most a mild censure, that is at the paper’s discretion to publicise widely.
 If all the APC wants is to keep the paper’s editorial viewpoints and advocacy separate from its news columns, News Ltd could simply claim their openly biased call to action front pages are easily identifiable as advocacy.

-What it shows is that the Press Council is a joke again, in a year when News successful fought against its reform.
-When it comes to the nitty gritty of what the council demanded when it comes to “unfairness and lack of balance”, News simply were abysmal failures.
-The APC calls for equal space for parties, equivalent photography, a selective right of reply and a “balancing response”, none of which the Government is getting in the current campaign.
+It shows the Press Council as a joke again, in a year when News successful fought against its reform.
+When it comes to the nitty gritty of what the council demanded when it comes to “unfairness and lack of balance”, News were abysmal failures.
+The APC calls for equal space for parties, equivalent photography, a selective right of reply and a “balancing response”, none of which the Government is getting in the election campaign.
 Yet breaches of these demands could all be easily be batted away by an experienced company lawyer who, in the worst of circumstances might simply advise to take the censure of a mild slap on the wrists.

 This supine acquiescence a quarter of a decade ago may be enough in 2013 to haunt his party into opposition in a tight election.